-Following are two examples for when a taxpayer and spouse file married filing jointly but live in different Indiana counties on January 1 of the tax year.
+Following are two examples for when a taxpayer and spouse file married filing jointly but live in different counties on January 1 of the tax year.

 Example.
-Simon and Tina married in 2016 and are filing a joint return.
+Jacob and Becca married in 2017 and are filing a joint return.
 On Jan.
-1, 2016, Simon lived in Greene County (Indiana) and Tina lived in Clay County (Indiana).
-Their federal adjusted gross income is \$55,400.
-Their Form IT-40PNR line 7 income (subject to tax in Indiana) of \$29,302 includes the following breakdown:
+1, 2017, Jacob lived in Greene County and Becca lived in Clay County.
+Their individual share of the \$39,080 amount reported on line 7 of their IT-40 is to be reported on Schedule CT-40 between Column A and Column B in the following way: